bbarr/medium/README.md

 All non-winning actions will be canceled so that their data does not go missing.

 ### repeat(async function, seed=null) -> undefined
-I don't love ```while``` loops, so I use this instead.

-As a bonus, you can track state without mutations!
+This functions like a while loop, except you can track state using its return value.
+Return false to end.
 Return a value other than false, and it will be available as the argument to your callback async function.
 Pass in a ```seed``` value as the second argument to repeat.

 ### repeatTake(ch, async function, seed=null) -> undefined
-This is jsut like ```repeat``` above, except that before it repeats, it waits for a successful ```take``` on the given channel.
+This is just like ```repeat``` above, except that before it repeats, it waits for a successful ```take``` on the given channel.
 Then it passes this taken value in as the first argument, with any local state being passed as the second argument.

 See the ping/pong example above to see this in action.